ReconcilingWorks: Early history

-And just as quickly, LCGP came under persistent and vociferous attack from conservatives, particularly the Lutheran News run by Herman Otten, founder of the current Christian News.
+And just as quickly, LCGP came under persistent and vociferous attack from conservatives, particularly the Lutheran News, run by Herman Otten, founder of the current Christian News.
 The effect of his attacks was somewhat contrary to his presumed intent, like the proverbial increase of sales resulting from "banning a book in Boston."
-Membership in LCGP rose partly because of the wide distribution given by Otten’s publication and the fact that he re-published the entire LCGP newsletter in order to foment about it, including the cut-out coupon for joining LCGP.
+LCGP membership rose partly because of the wide distribution given by Otten’s publication and the fact that he republished the entire LCGP newsletter in order to foment about it, including the cut-out coupon for joining LCGP.

 The first logo was the Lutheran Rose, cut from a book by Erickson.
 The first assembly of LCGP was in 1978.
-By then, there were twenty-two LCGP chapters across the United States, in places like New England, New York City, Atlanta, New Orleans, Baltimore, San Francisco, Fargo, San Diego and Los Angeles, among others.
+By then, there were 22 LCGP chapters across the United States, in New England, New York City, Atlanta, New Orleans, Baltimore, San Francisco, Fargo, San Diego, Los Angeles, and elsewhere.

-At the 1978 LCGP Assembly the decision was made to shorten the name to Lutherans Concerned because, among other reasons, some thought the longer name was cumbersome.
-Late in 1978, the United States Post Office granted non-profit status to Lutherans Concerned.
+At the 1978 LCGP Assembly the decision was made to shorten the name to Lutherans Concerned because, among other reasons, some found the longer name cumbersome.
+Late in 1978, the United States Post Office granted Lutherans Concerned nonprofit status.

-The name of the organization was further changed in 1980 to Lutherans Concerned/North America (LC/NA), to make visible the continental reach Lutherans Concerned had achieved through its programs and influence.
+In 1980 the organization's name was changed again, to Lutherans Concerned/North America (LC/NA), to make visible the continental reach Lutherans Concerned had achieved through its programs and influence.
 The shortened name, Lutherans Concerned, continued to be used as the working name except in more formal documents and press releases.

-The 1980 name change reflected the international nature of the organization, with members, chapters and movement building within the Evangelical Lutheran Church in Canada (ELCIC).
-Lutherans Concerned in Canada (LCIC) is independently led, with its own board and officers, and also, continuing to the present, voting representation on the main board of ReconcilingWorks.
+The 1980 name change reflected the organization's international nature, with members, chapters, and movement building within the Evangelical Lutheran Church in Canada (ELCIC).
+Lutherans Concerned in Canada (LCIC) is independently led, with its own board and officers, and voting representation on the main board of ReconcilingWorks.

-The "fish" logo was created by Steve Broin and adopted by LC/NA in 1982 to replace the Lutheran rose.
+The "fish" logo was created by Steve Broin and adopted by LC/NA in 1982 to replace the Luther rose.
 Elements of this logo are incorporated in the current logo of ReconcilingWorks.
-Steve also created the logo for the RIC program.
+Broin also created the logo for the RIC program.

-In 1983, the Internal Revenue Service recognized LC/NA as a Section 501(c)(3) non-profit organization.
+In 1983, the Internal Revenue Service recognized LC/NA as a Section 501(c)(3) nonprofit organization.